Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Queueing_a_series_of_state_updates_state_scheduling_&_batching.md

 # Queueing a series of state updates: state scheduling & batching

-==Setting a state variable will queue another render.
-But sometimes you might want to **perform multiple operations on the value _before queueing the next render_**==.
+==Setting a state variable will requests a new re-render, but does not change it in the already running code.
+But sometimes you might want to **perform multiple operations on the value _before request the next render_**==.
 To do this, it helps to understand how React batches state updates.
 State updates are _scheduled_ by React, they are _not processed immediately_.

+You can do this by passing an *updater function* when setting state.
+This lets you queue multiple state updates.

 You will learn: